Recently on the NaturAll blog, we discussed the truth about shampoo and the potential harms and benefits shampoo can have for your hair.

 - Apple cider vinegar is cost-effective and does not contain any preservatives or added chemicals that might damage your hair!

 Common misconceptions about Apple Cider Vinegar

 - “You can use ACV as a substitute for shampoo.”
 This is not completely true.
 While ACV is an effective clarifier and exfoliant, it does not do the full job of cleansing your hair.
 Alternate ACV rinses with shampoo, or do an ACV rinse directly after shampooing your hair.
-If you're worried about shampoo stripping your hair, opt for a mild, sulfate-free, cleansing shampoo like this one.
+If you're worried about shampoo stripping your hair, opt for a mild, sulfate-free, cleansing shampoo.

 - “ACV is too acidic and will damage your hair.”
-This is technically true- if ACV is undiluted.
+This is technically true- if you use undiluted apple cider vinegar.
 Pure ACV is extremely acidic and will definitely start degrading your hair, and we don’t recommend using diluted ACV more often than once a week.
 However, diluted with water and used occasionally, ACV is very beneficial for your hair!

 - “ACV treatments will leave your hair smelling like vinegar.”
 This one is false: as long as you rinse the treatment out, your hair will smell normal.